Program of Study

 - Religious Studies

-Whenever possible, the faculty advisor for a student selecting one of the five remaining areas of focused study will be a faculty person within that academic area.
+Whenever possible, the faculty advisor for a student will be a faculty person within that academic area.
 That faculty person is the one who gives final approval to the course of study their student advisee has proposed and completed, in consultation with the Dean.

 Islamic Studies and Christian-Muslim Relations